cisagov/prescup-challenges/pc4/individual-a/round1-the-threat-is-coming-from-inside-the-ship/solution/README.md

 ![](img/image13.png)

-To validate the open ports simply run \`ss -ano \| grep \[port\#\]\` to see if that port is open.
+To validate the open ports run \`ss -ano \| grep \[port\#\]\` to see if that port is open.
 Note that if you do not specify the \`a\` and \`n\` options together you are not going to see results.
 The fact that one of these ports must be open should tip players off that they may not be using the correct command, or they may use other methods to enumerate this.

 ![Text Description automatically generated](img/image14.png)

-Finally, after working through each of these possible IOCs, or after simply eliminating options from the TAM table until only one actor is possible, you can submit the corresponding threat actor's name as the answer.
+Finally, after working through each of these possible IOCs, or after eliminating options from the TAM table until only one actor is possible, you can submit the corresponding threat actor's name as the answer.

 ## Answer Key